 There Are Certain Things You Need to Do Immediately After Your Workplace Accident

-You Must Meet the Personal Injury Filing Requirements as Dictated by the Law
+You Must Meet the Filing Deadline as Dictated by the Law

-Some of our clients laugh when we tell them they must file their claim by the deadline prescribed by the Georgia State Board of Workers Compensation.
-On their website, the Board states that you have one full year to file your claim.
+On their website, the Georgia State Board of Workers’ Compensation explains that you have one full year to file your claim.
 The year starts on the date of your injury.

 Why is it so important that you file your claim right away if you have a year?
 It’s actually quite simple.
 The longer you wait to file your claim, the longer you’ll have to wait to receive benefits.
 Your employer’s insurance company has 21 days from the date of your injury to decide whether they want to approve your claim.
 They’ll send a letter of approval/denial to you and the Board of Workers Compensation.